kesterlester/Mark-Scaling/README.md

 In other words:

-* each of the LESTER SCALING FUNCTIONS is a non-linear endpoint-preserving and rank-preserving rescalings of x on the unit interval [0,1],
+* each of the LESTER SCALING FUNCTIONS is a non-linear endpoint-preserving and rank-preserving rescaling of x on the unit interval [0,1],
 * p=0 is is the trivial mapping x --> x,
 * maximal up-weigthing is approached as p --> +1, and
 * maximal dn-weigthing is approached as p --> -1.